invrs/paradiso/README.md

 ### Views

-As you saw in [step 1](https://github.com/invrs/paradiso-example/tree/step-1), you define a `view` function within a component class to describe what is rendered on the page.
+As you saw in [step one](https://github.com/invrs/paradiso-example/tree/step-1), we defined a `view` function to describe what is rendered on the page.

 Mithril introduces the concept of a [view-model](http://lhorie.github.io/mithril-blog/what-is-a-view-model.html), which is essentially a component that doesn't hold state and only contains view logic.
 View components only exist for the lifetime of the redraw.